What is the ratio of applications to places?

 What does your 11+ exam involve?

-From September 2012, we will test applicants to the school on Verbal Reasoning and Non-Verbal Reasoning only.
+We test applicants to the school on Verbal Reasoning and Non-Verbal Reasoning only.

 Do you recommend tutoring in preparation for 11+ entrance?
 How can my daughter prepare if these are not practised in schools?